GoogleChrome/developer.chrome.com/site/en/blog/webassembly-debug/index.md

 ## The future

 There is still quite a bit of work to do though.
-For example, on the tooling side, ~~Emscripten (Binaryen) and~~ wasm-pack (wasm-bindgen) doesn’t support updating DWARF information on transformations they perform yet.
-For now, they won’t benefit from this integration.
+For example, on the tooling side, ~~Emscripten (Binaryen) and~~ wasm-pack (wasm-bindgen) doesn't support updating DWARF information on transformations they perform yet.
+For now, they won't benefit from this integration.

-And on the Chrome DevTools side, we’ll be evolving integration more over time to ensure a seamless debugging experience, including:
+And on the Chrome DevTools side, we'll be evolving integration more over time to ensure a seamless debugging experience, including:

 * Resolving variable names
 * Pretty-printing types